 This section provides some background information about the Net BRI parameters.
-For detailed information about each parameter, see the MAX Reference Guide.
+For detailed information about each parameter, see the Reference Guide for your MAX.

 You can configure several profiles in a Net/BRI slot and activate a profile when it is needed.
 Each profile's name should be descriptive.